 Orlando Burglary Attorney

 In Florida, there are three types of burglary a person may be arrested for, including burglary of a dwelling, burglary of a structure, and burglary of a conveyance.
 You might assume that a theft crime, breaking or entering, or robbery are associated with burglary, however under Florida Statutes all have different penalties and definitions.
-At Adams & Luka, our Orlando burglary defense lawyers know that a conviction for any of the three types of burglary can leave an individual facing serious consequences not only in terms of jail/prison time and other penalties, but reputation and career as well.
+At Adams, Luka, & Benton, our Orlando burglary defense lawyers know that a conviction for any of the three types of burglary can leave an individual facing serious consequences not only in terms of jail/prison time and other penalties, but reputation and career as well.
 We are committed to securing positive results for our clients, and urge you to contact us now even if you are only under investigation.

 What are the differences between the three types of burglary in Florida?